Understanding Regulations and Standards in AI Ethics Consulting

 Aligning with Global Standards and Best Practices

-AI ethics consultants must also guide clients using established standards.
-Frameworks from organizations like ISO and COSO provide tested models for risk management, accountability, and internal controls.
+AI ethics consultants also guide organizations using established governance frameworks and industry standards.
+Institutions such as ISO and COSO provide widely recognized models for risk management, accountability, and internal control systems.

 Risk Assessments Are Foundational

-AI introduces unique challenges—algorithmic bias, data privacy issues, lack of transparency, and unintended consequences.
-That’s why risk assessments are a cornerstone of effective AI ethics consulting.
+Artificial intelligence introduces unique risks including algorithmic bias, data privacy concerns, limited transparency, and unintended system behaviors.
+Conducting thorough risk assessments is therefore a central component of effective AI ethics consulting.

-Consultants must evaluate each AI use case, identify ethical risks, and recommend controls to reduce harm.
-These assessments aren’t just a box to check—they’re key to building responsible AI ecosystems.
+Consultants must evaluate individual AI use cases, identify potential ethical or operational risks, and recommend controls designed to reduce harm.

 The Overlooked Need: Specialized Insurance